Business, Marketing and Information Technology

 - International Business

-- Employment in business and financial operations occupations is projected to grow 8 percent from 2014 to 2024.
+- Employment in business and financial operations occupations is projected to grow 8% through 2024.

-- Employment in management occupations is projected to grow 6 percent from 2014 to 2024.
-The median annual wage for management occupations was $100,790 in May 2016, which was the highest wage of all the major occupational groups.
+- Employment in management occupations is projected to grow 6% through 2024.
+The median annual wage for management occupations was $109,616 in March 2020, which was the highest wage of all the major occupational groups.

-- Employment of computer and information technology occupations is projected to grow 12 percent from 2014 to 2024.
+- Employment of computer and information technology occupations is projected to grow 12% through 2024.